RedMoon-Security/DNStalker/README.md

 # DNStalker
-A combination of automated DNS enumeration shell scripts
+A shell script of automated host tool commands.

+Simply provide a domain name and the script will fetch/find:

+##*SOA Record*